 - Helps Your Current Pets: Dogs and cats often act out because they are stressed, lonely or bored.
 Adding a foster to your family can help to improve your current pet’s mood by providing them with exercise, socialization and camaraderie.

 - Helps You: People can experience a big boost in their own mood from doing something good for others.
 Most foster parents report that they actually benefit more from the relationship than their dog or cat.
 Caring for a homeless pet can lead to a richer, fuller and more meaningful life.

 5) Volunteer in the New Year!

 When brainstorming the different ways you can give back to the community, consider helping homeless pets by volunteering at one of your local shelters, rescues or animal welfare organizations.
 Many of these organizations could not operate without the help of volunteers.
-In fact, if you live in Southern California, we encourage you to volunteer at one of our Adopt & Shop locations!
+In fact, if you live in Southern California, we encourage you to volunteer with us!

 Walking dogs, playing with cats, donating money, time or much needed items like blankets, food, toys and bowls are all great ways to lend a hand.
 Volunteering will not only provide you with a rewarding experience, but also the satisfaction of enriching the lives of animals.
 Unlike other obligatory resolutions, this New Year’s resolution will make you feel really good.